-The small yellow flowers are a common feature in many equine pastures, but are buttercups poisonous to horses?
+The small yellow flowers are a common feature in many equine pastures, but are buttercups among the list of plants that are poisonous to horses?
 Emmeline Hannelly, the British Horse Society’s (BHS) welfare education manager, explains the dangers and how owners can control them.

 There are a variety of buttercups including Meadow, Creeping and Bulbous, which thrive on poor quality land, old meadows and grassland.
 Each variety is poisonous to varying degrees in its fresh state.
 However, due to its bitter taste, most horses will avoid eating buttercups and instead attempt to graze the grass around the plant.